-The Department of Revenue, as outlined in the Taxpayer Bill of Rights, will provide "fair, courteous and timely service" to the taxpayers of Georgia.
-Our mission is to provide the best customer service and operational performance of any state taxing authority and the IRS.
-We welcome your comments and suggestions on how to better accomplish that mission.
+The Department of Revenue, as outlined in the Taxpayer Bill of Rights, (https://dor.georgia.gov/taxpayer-bill-rights) will provide "fair, courteous and timely service" to the taxpayers of Georgia.
+Our mission is to administer the tax laws of the state of Georgia fairly and efficiently in order to promote public confidence and compliance while providing excellent customer service.